iCliniq Logo

 Welcome back to icliniq.com.

 Hair is a very tender organ.
 It will be affected by many factors.
-As you say the thyroid hormones level you have is not sufficient, TSH (thyroid-stimulating hormone) would have been mildly abnormal.
+As you say, the thyroid hormone level you have is not sufficient; TSH (thyroid-stimulating hormone) would have been mildly abnormal.
 You might need a minimal thyroxine supplement.
-New hairs growing will be thin and soft, and it will gain color and thickness after few days.
+New hair growing will be thin and soft, and it will gain color and thickness after a few days.
 Have a good sleep and stress-free time.
 Any water change might also affect the hair.
-When all settles go for a biopsy and confirm the diagnosis.
-Do not worry much as stress will be aggravating hairfall.
+When everything settles, go for a biopsy and confirm the diagnosis.
+Do not worry much, as stress will aggravate hair fall.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!